objectionary/lints/src/main/resources/org/eolang/motives/errors/noname-attribute.md

 # No name attribute

-Each object's attribute must have a name.
+Each object attribute must have a name.

 Incorrect: